Panacea: Pareto Alignment via Preference Adaptation for LLMs: Chat History Examples

 \section{Chat History Examples}

-To qualitatively elucidate the Pareto optimal performance of Panacea, we present its responses to the same user prompt with different preference vectors.
+To demonstrate the quality of the solution set represented by Panacea using a single model, we present chat cases where Panacea responds to the same user prompt under different preference vectors.
 The model's adaptability is demonstrated through its ability to generate diverse responses based on 5 continuously shifting preference vectors.
 Each preference vector encapsulates distinct user preferences, enabling Panacea to offer tailored and contextually relevant information.
-Upon examining inquiries that encompass unsafe viewpoints, Panacea showcases its nuanced responsiveness.
+In the chat case from helpful-harmless (HH) alignment problem (\Cref{fig:chat}), upon examining inquiries that encompass unsafe viewpoints, Panacea showcases its nuanced responsiveness.
 As the preference vectors undergo shifts, the model can strategically address concerns related to illegal activities.
 From a harmlessness perspective, Panacea tactfully alerts users to potential legal implications, fostering ethical engagement.
 Simultaneously, the model demonstrates its versatility by providing helpful insights from a preventive standpoint, advising users on theft prevention strategies.
+More examples are presented in \Cref{fig:chat-HHC} and \Cref{fig:chat-HPH}, which are chat cases from the helpful-harmless-concise (HHC) and Chat 3-dim ("humorous, philosophical, helpful") problem.
+For each preference vector, Panacea outputs a response that is not only consistent with the vector but also Pareto optimal in the sense that it cannot be made better off in one dimension without negatively affecting the other dimensions.
 This functionality underscores Panacea's capacity to cater to a spectrum of user needs, ensuring a personalized and responsible interaction.
-In summary, the examination of Panacea's responses to diverse preference vectors sheds light on its Pareto optimal performance, showcasing its adaptability and ethical considerations.
+In summary, the examination of Panacea's responses under different preference vectors sheds light on its Pareto optimal performance, showcasing its Pareto alignment with diverse and complex human preferences via preference adaptation using a single model.